In this Article:

 How you can try Flow today

 The Flow Neuroscience team has a long-term vision of making effective and convenient mental health treatment more accessible.
-Part of this vision is being realised through an initial partnership with the NHS provider, Northamptonshire Health Foundations Trust.
+Flow has been piloted in partnership with Northamptonshire Healthcare NHS Foundation Trust.
 Flow has been available to patients in this region through four pilot schemes since March 2023.

 The Flow tDCS headset is also available to purchase for at-home use in conjunction with its behavioural therapy app, which offers practical guidance and support to provide a holistic approach to recovery.
 The app provides detailed instructions for use through the activation phase (first 3 weeks) and strengthening phase (following 7 weeks).
-Depending on your experience during the first 10 weeks, a further treatment plan of either 6 or 12 months will be indicated.
+Depending on your experience during the first 10 weeks, some users may choose to continue for a further 6 or 12 months.
 You can find answers to frequently asked questions about the headset on the Flow Neuroscience homepage.

 If you have a change of mind and decide the headset isn't for you, Flow offers a 30-day money-back guarantee.
 The device also comes with a one-year manufacturer’s warranty for extra peace of mind.